AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 **Holly Horan**
   + If you can only listen to one episode, this is it.
 On the surface, Holly's research seems straightforward; pregnancy is stressful.
 Monitoring maternal stress through hair cortisol sampling can inform policy on when during/after pregnancy are women most stressed, and try and alleviate those stressful time-points for future mothers.
 But what happens when the community you're researching is a community that were [forcibly] coerced into being test subjects for the development of birth control?
 What happens when the island you live on has declared bankruptcy to the colonial power that extracted wealth and resources from your lands?
 What happens when a hurricane rips through your island while your pregnant?
 Can you imagine the stress?
 Neither can I. Holly's research on Puerto Rican women is part social psychology, ethnography, history,  biochemistry; and she did all this as a Puerto Rican who gave birth during her PhD.
 Holly doesn't know this, but I constantly revisit this interview because of how intertwined history is with our present, and how science can only do so much if the *people* are left out of the conversation.
-  + Read Holly Horan's [blog post](https://blogs.oregonstate.edu/inspiration/2018/12/09/1487/) that was written by [Daniel Watkins](https://danielmwatkins.com), or listen to the [podcast episode](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?i=1000425592871 ).
+  + Holly Horan's [blog post](https://blogs.oregonstate.edu/inspiration/2018/12/09/1487/) was written by [Daniel Watkins](https://danielmwatkins.com), but we both interviewed her in the [podcast episode](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?i=1000425592871 ).

 <br>